r488it/claude_hands/prompt.md

 - uv -V : uv 0.6.10
 - python3 -V : Python 3.12.8
 - When developing with Python, create a virtual environment using uv

+# Information Retrieval Methods
+- You can use both the browser and Tavily.
+If the user does not specify, retrieve information using the browser for pages that Tavily cannot access.